Disney Continues the "Ultimate Princess Celebration" With Launch of First-Ever World Princess Week on August 23

 For additional information, fans can head over to the Disney Parks Blog as well as Disney Parks TikTok, Facebook, Twitter and Instagram social channels daily for the latest on many fan-favorite Disney Princess characters.
 There will also be the first-ever TikTok Live event first from Aulani, a Disney Resort & Spa on Aug.
 25, featuring an appearance from Moana in honor of the 10th anniversary of the resort.

-Fans can use #UltimatePrincessCelebration to join the conversation and visit+%3Cb%3Ewww.Princess.Disney.com%3C%2Fb%3Eto join in the festivities.
+Fans can use #UltimatePrincessCelebration to join the conversation and visit https%3A%2F%2Fprincess.disney.comto join in the festivities.
 Starting Monday, Aug.
 23 at 6 a.m.
-PST, fans can access the “Courage and Kindness Club” series, view downloadable activities, browse new products and more.
+PDT, fans can access the “Courage and Kindness Club” series, view downloadable activities, browse new products and more.

 About Disney Parks, Experiences and Products